lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 ## Cooking

-I was really looking forward to cooking more Japanese cuisine and experimenting with ingredients that are not as readily available or affordable in Toronto.
+I knew from the beginning that I wanted to learn Japanese cuisine and experiment with ingredients that are not as readily available or affordable in Toronto.
 We are also used to cooking at home, so we were looking forward to keeping that up while abroad since it's generally the more frugal and healthier option.

 ## Language learning